arsscriptum/PowerShell.PersistentPathStack/README.md

 Pushing and popping: Navigating in PowerShell with Push-Location and Pop-Location

+## Functions

+Those are the 2 main functions that you will use, they replace the usual popd and pushd

+- Pop-PersistentPath - popp
+- Push-PersistentPath - pushp

+To get the whole stack
+- Get-PersistentPaths

+To add and peek, remove:

+- New-PersistentPath
+- Test-PersistentPath
+- Remove-PersistentPath

 ## Push-PersistentPath explained

 The ```Push-PersistentPath```, replaces the ```Push-Location``` cmdlet.
 It pushes a location onto the location stack.
 The new location is now at the top of the stack.
 You can continue adding locations to the stack as necessary.
 The location is saved in the registry so that it can be used in other powershell sesions.